TheSithLordDarthImperivious/dotfiles/README.md

 # A Sith Lord's Dotfiles

 This repo was made for easy syncing of dotfiles across all of my machines.
 If you want to look at them, sure.
 No preview though.
+Themes are not made by me, and originals are linked via git submodules.

 # How to install?